 Buy from Environmentally-Friendly Companies

 If making your own personal care products is not an option, try finding companies that are environmentally responsible and offer more conscious products.
-You can buy products online on shops such as Flora & Fauna* or even Lush, where they don’t test on animals and have a recycling program for products or sell mostly without packaging.
+You can buy moisturisers, creams, shampoo in places that offer more sustainable options such as Biome* (my favourite!), Flora & Fauna* or even Lush, where they don’t test on animals and have a recycling program for products or sell mostly without packaging.

 Reuse containers if possible